junxit/us-congress-bills-116/metadata.md

 - 2020-12-08 — On agreeing to the Bass amendment (A001) Agreed to without objection.
 - 2020-12-08 — On passage Passed without objection. (text of amendment in the nature of a substitute: CR H7001)
 - 2020-12-08 — Passed/agreed to in House: On passage Passed without objection.
+- 2020-12-09 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.